 And that’s just on the marketing side.

-Your CRM can automatically dial calls for salespeople, update your contact database with new information, generate and deliver custom content, and deliver notifications to the right people.
+Your CRM can automatically dial calls for salespeople, update your contact database with the latest information, generate and deliver custom content, and send automatic notifications to the right people.

-And I haven’t even mentioned more complicated workflows.
-When you integrate your CRM with customer support applications, SaaS tools, accounting software, and whatever else you use, it starts to feel like your business runs itself.
+A CRM integrated with customer support applications, SaaS tools, accounting software, and other technology-fueled processes can make you feel like your business runs itself, and that’s a good thing!

 You won’t be able to completely remove the time salespeople spend on administrative tasks.
 But you’ll make a serious dent.

 Automation is a huge step forward in marketing and sales efficiency.
 But you can give it an even bigger boost with project and task management: